mdrakiburrahman/azure-relay/samples/hybrid-connections/dotnet/2.thrift/README.md

 TServer server = new TSimpleServer(processor, serverTransport);
 ```

-whereby the implementation of that class is just a simple shim around HybridConnectionListener
+The implementation of that class is just a simple shim around HybridConnectionListener

 ```csharp
 public class HybridConnectionListenerServerTransport : TServerTransport